Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Discussion

 \subsection{Implications}

-\textbf{The fix is objective-side, not encoder-side.} If modality collapse is a consequence of the scoring rule being text-shaped, the natural intervention is to reshape the scoring rule.
-Low-rank adaptation (LoRA;~\citealp{Hu2022}) on the LLM adjusts $q_\psi$ to better match $\PM$, effectively reducing the functional mismatch.
-Preliminary evidence from concurrent work~\citep{Billa2026} is consistent: applying LoRA to the LLM backbone reduces text dominance by 23.9\%, while adapter-only training \emph{increases} text dominance by 26.5\%.
-This is predicted by Theorem~\ref{thm:gmi_wasserstein}: LoRA reduces the functional mismatch between $\PM$ and $\PT$ by reshaping the scoring rule, whereas adapter-only training leaves the decoder's text-shaped sensitivity unchanged.
+\textbf{The fix is objective-side, not encoder-side.} If modality collapse is a result of the scoring rule being text-shaped, a logical solution would be to reshape the scoring rule.
+Low-rank adaptation (LoRA;~\citealp{Hu2022}) on the LLM modifies $q$ to make it closer to $\PM$, effectively reducing the functional mismatch.
+Preliminary evidence from concurrent work on audio-text conflict supports this: applying LoRA to the LLM backbone decreases text dominance, whereas adapter-only training \emph{increases} it.\footnote{Citation omitted for double-blind review.} This is predicted by Theorem~\ref{thm:gmi_wasserstein}: LoRA reduces the functional mismatch between $\PM$ and $\PT$ by reshaping the scoring rule, whereas adapter-only training does not change the decoder's text-shaped sensitivity.

 However, LoRA on the decoder is \emph{necessary but not sufficient}: the training objective must explicitly target non-text information.
-We demonstrate this with two contrasting experiments on Ultravox, using the same LoRA configuration ($r{=}16$, $\alpha{=}32$, targeting \texttt{q/k/v/o\_proj}).
+We show this with a LoRA experiment on Ultravox ($r{=}16$, $\alpha{=}32$, targeting \texttt{q/k/v/o\_proj}).

-\textbf{Negative example (text-centric objective).} We apply a LoRA checkpoint trained for audio-text conflict resolution (ALME;~\citealp{Billa2026}) and measure linear probe accuracy on LibriSpeech.
-Speaker identity accuracy is unchanged (55.0\% vs.\ 54.5\% base, within noise), as is lexical accuracy (53.5\% vs.\ 52.6\%).
-The ALME objective rewards resolving text-audio conflicts, not preserving speaker or acoustic attributes, so its gradient signal never reaches modality-specific directions.